This section covers various techniques of context-aware code completion that allow you to speed up your coding process.

 The most suitable suggestion for the current context is highlighted.

-The following example shows different suggestion lists for basic (Ctrl+Space) and smart completion (Ctrl+Shift+Space).
+The following example shows different suggestion lists for basic (Control+Space) and smart type-matching completion Control+Shift+Space.

 Hippie completion is a completion engine that analyses your text in the visible scope and generates suggestions from the current context.
 It helps you complete any word from any of the currently opened files.